CrashCortez/vitadock-mpv/README.md

 1- Download Raspbian with a desktop from:
 -----

-[Raspberrypi.org downloads](https://www.raspberrypi.org/downloads/raspbian/), remember to use the desktop version, NOT the lite or desktop with recomended software.
+[Raspberrypi.org downloads](https://www.raspberrypi.org/downloads/raspbian/), remember to use the full desktop version, NOT the lite or desktop with recomended software.

 2 - Using Win32diskimager or etcher "write" the unzipped Raspbian image to your SD Card.
 ----